nenad997/about-me/README.md

-# Hi, my name is Nenad :smiley:
+# Hi, my name is Nenad :smiley: and I come from Serbia :serbia:.

-I am a fullstack web developer with focus on JavaScript technologies.
+:fire: I'm a fullstack web developer with focus on JavaScript technologies. :fire:
+Besides programming, I play basketball :basketball: and watch TV movies :clapper:.